BLOG POST8 min read

 Staging by the Numbers

 Let’s be clear: the statistics behind home staging are compelling.
 A beautifully staged home doesn’t just look nice; it creates an emotional pull that makes buyers act faster and bid higher.
-In fact, research shows that professionally staged properties can sell for anywhere from
+In fact, research shows that professionally staged properties can sell for anywhere from 5% to 23% over the list price.
+That’s a serious bump.
+On a $400,000 home, a modest 5% increase puts an extra $20,000 in your pocket.

 It all boils down to a simple principle: investing in how your property is presented pays off.
 Staging isn’t just about making a house look pretty—it’s a powerful marketing tool that shapes buyer perception and directly boosts your bottom line.